piraaa/VideoDigitalWatermarking/README.md

 Please see [LICENSE](https://github.com/piraaa/VideoDigitalWatermarking/blob/master/LICENSE).

 ## Library
-This program is useing [OpenCV](http://opencv.org) for input and output.
+This program is using [OpenCV](http://opencv.org) for input and output.
 Please read [here](http://opencv.org/license.html) about OpenCV license.

 ## About Sphinx